techidaily/site-games-able/source/_posts/apple-arcades-edge-in-portable-entertainment-play.md

  While Apple Arcade's game selection is limited, it's still worth checking if a game you're interested in is available.
 You can do this by simply typing the game's name into the App Store search bar and adding a plus (+) sign.
 For example, if you're looking for 'Bloons TD 6,' search for 'Bloons TD 6+' to see if it's part of the Apple Arcade library.

  If your device is new, even better, some new iPhones and iPads get three months of Apple Arcade for free.
-First-time subscribers can get a month for free, as well—you can learn more in our dedicated guide on[getting started with Apple Arcade](https://www.makeuseof.com/tag/get-started-apple-arcade/) .
+First-time subscribers can get a month for free, as well—you can learn more in our dedicated guide on [getting started with Apple Arcade](https://www.makeuseof.com/tag/get-started-apple-arcade/) .

 ## 2 There Are No Ads or In-App Purchases